9 Metrics Database DevOps Teams Should be Tracking

-“This metric should remain stable irrespective of % change in user volume or any new deployment,” and indicates that the product or service is operating within predetermined thresholds.
+Response time and performance should remain stable, even after an increase in user volume or a new deployment.
+Performance metrics indicates that the product or service is operating within predetermined thresholds.

-These metrics are a great start for any organization.
-Whether your organization is struggling to measure current DevOps success or just starting on its DevOps journey.
-The fact is that companies who can successfully adopt DevOps initiatives can deliver applications faster — going from what was once measured in weeks or months, to days or even hours.
+These database DevOps metrics are a great start for any organization.
+Companies that adopt database DevOps can deliver applications faster — going from what was once measured in weeks or months, to days or even hours.
 This means delivering value to your customers in ways that your competitors can’t.

 But, by using DevOps tools to properly measure and improve these core metrics, you can get rid of inefficiencies, remain competitive, and ensure long-term survival in the marketplace.